TIBCOSoftware/mashling-recipes/README.md

 ### Create a sample Kafka mashling app and deploy it in Envoy front-proxy
 Please change the **kafka/mashling-kafka-definition.json** file for Kafka cluster details appropriately before running the command to create Kafka based mashling app.

+Set the Kafka broker URL according to your setup in the format \<host_ip>:\<port>
+	The following example sets the value to 10.98.200.188:9092.

+	Note:

+	The envoy service mesh containers will run inside a docker-machine, whereas the Kafka broker will be running outside the docker-machine on the host machine.

+	A mashling service container will, therefore not be able to connect to a Kafka broker using 'localhost:9092' as the broker url.
+The host IP will enable the connection from the mashling consumer,running inside the service mesh, to the Kafka broker.

 #### Command
 	$jdoe-machine:front-proxy jdoe$ pwd
 	/Users/jdoe/front-proxy

-	Set the Kafka broker URL according to your setup in the following format <host>:<port>.
-The following example sets the value to 10.98.200.188:9092.

 	$jdoe-machine:front-proxy jdoe$ export KAFKA_BROKER_URL=10.98.200.188:9092
 	$jdoe-machine:front-proxy jdoe$ ./createKafkaMashlingOnEnvoy.sh